How to Build a Travel Itinerary in Under an Hour

 I’ll often follow along to the ones I can relate to.
 I relate to them based on destinations, their way of giving info, and more.
 Honestly, just start looking through some travel blogs to see which ones you like!

-The Best Itinerary Builder: Your Community + Locals
+The Best Activity Finder: Your Community + Locals

 Personally, I get the best recommendations from locals and friends who have been there.
 I recommend you text your family and friends that’ve been there or live there.
 If you don’t have connections that are tied to the destination you are visiting, there’s a great workaround to meet locals.